neil-edelman/boxes/readme.md

 <code>typedef SET_UINT <strong>&lt;PS&gt;uint</strong>;</code>

-Unsigned integer hash type; [&lt;PS&gt;hash_fn](#user-content-typedef-87d76975) returns this type\.
+Unsigned integer type where the hash resides; [&lt;PS&gt;hash_fn](#user-content-typedef-87d76975) returns this type\.
 Also places a simplifying limit on the maximum number of items in this container of half the cardinality of this type\.